 READY.
 SET.
 SNAP.

 Often I am asked by family and friends (and occasionally via instagram) how I have so many photos of myself considering I often travel alone.
 Whether it’s day trips or longer stints, I like to have a few keepsakes of myself for myself; I am part of generation selfie, after all!
-Here are some ideas for taking photos of yourself as a solo traveler:
+Here are some ideas for taking photos of yourself as a solo traveller:

 Ever heard the saying ‘don’t ask and you won’t get’?
 Well, there’s absolutely nothing wrong with asking someone to take a photo of you (and it’s a great way to force yourself out of your comfort zone).
-In fact, asking strangers to take your photo is also a great way to strike up conversation and even make new friends in the process.
+In fact, asking strangers to take your photo is also a great way to strike up a conversation and even make new friends in the process.
 In fact, when I was in Italy, I ended up going for ice cream with someone I had only asked to take my photo!

 Considering that I still struggle to use my camera six months after purchasing it, I always always always set the camera to auto before handing it over to someone else to make it easier to just point and click.
-I often ask people who are carrying their own cameras and give them idea of how I’d like the picture to be framed.
+I often ask people who are carrying their own cameras and give them an idea of how I’d like the picture to be framed.
 I don’t ask too much though… they are doing me a favour, after all!

 Sometimes I like to have my left hand (my right hand is always holding the camera- obviously) in the frame, holding a keepsake or instax photo.
 Other times, if I want to add something a little more vintage, I’ll include a vintage postcard in the snap.
 If none of these things work, then I might dip my feet in the water, or, in the case of the photo below, rest my feet on the grass.

 Yes, I am a proud owner of a selfie stick.
 So sue me.
 I’m a proud perpetrator of the trend that is here to stay.
 So prolific is the use of this annoyance that signs have been put up in various monuments around Paris asking people not to use them (to avoid selfie-stick related injuries).

 ‘How vintage’ I hear you say.
 Everyone has heard the expression ‘if you want something done, do it yourself’ and taking photos of yourself as a solo traveller is no exception!
-Because, if you want a photo exact to your specifications; dimension, focus, ISO etc etc, asking anyone else is not going to cut it.
+Because, if you want a photo exactly to your specifications; dimension, focus, ISO etc etc, asking anyone else is not going to cut it.
 When you have a vision in mind for your photo, returning to the original method for taking selfies is the only way to go!

 My camera has a smartphone app where I can control my camera remotely from my smartphone.
 This has proved SUPER useful in situations where I want to be in the frame.
 My favourite thing about using a tripod is that you can get really creative.
-For this shot, I set the camera to a six second shutter speed and then stood reaaaalllly still in front of the carrousel!
+For this shot, I set the camera to a six-second shutter speed and then stood reaaaalllly still in front of the carousel!

-Mirrors and other reflective surfaces
+Be creative and use mirrors and other reflective surfaces

 Get creative; some of my favourite shots have been in puddles, convex mirrors etc. This vintage mirror in the Louvre provided the perfect opportunity for some selfie fun.

 When you’re taking photos, you don’t always have to include someone in the frame.
 Just because you’re taking photos of yourself as a solo traveller, doesn’t mean you always have to be in the shot!
 Although I often like to have someone in the photo to frame the shot/ have photos of myself travelling, sometimes having no one in the shot makes for the best photograph.